camilodoa/deig/README.md

 git clone https://github.com/camilodoa/EC-Networks.git
 ```

-to copy the repo locally.
+to clone the repo locally.

 If you want to push your changes to GitHub, you do: